paigethompson150/New-Portfolio/README.md

 # Portfolio

-Portfolio page made using REACT.JS and Sass.
+Portfolio page made using React and Sass.
 Packaged using Vite